EsmaeilNourani/LSF_Disease_RE/README.md

 Finally, you can follow the same instructions given for running the system on sample data to run the system on your own files.

+# LSD600 Corpus

+You can access the corpus files on the [Zenodo page](https://zenodo.org/records/13952449/files/LSD600.tar.gz?download=1).

 ### Code to Generate Metadata and Consolidated Relations Dataset for the LSD600 Corpus